Teaching for mastery infographic

 Settle Primary and Maths Mastery

-We have been part of a teacher research group over the last few years, working closely with our local Maths Hub and mastery specialists to develop a 'mastery' maths curriculum based on the teaching of mathematics in high-performing countries such as Shanghai and Singapore.
-The initiative was led my Miss Thompson as the maths subject leader who is continuing to update training opportunities where required, accompanied by Miss Wright who is leading developments in Key Stage One and the EYFS.
+We have been part of a teacher research group for several years, working closely with our local Maths Hub and mastery specialists to develop a 'mastery' maths curriculum based on the teaching of mathematics in high-performing countries such as Shanghai and Singapore.
+The initiative was led my Miss Thompson as the maths subject leader who is continuing to update training opportunities where required..
 As part of this work, teachers have taken part in lots of exciting opportunities, such as shared planning sessions with mastery specialists, external training courses and opportunities to observe each other in school and at other local specialist schools.
-We have continued to be involved online during lockdowns too!
+We continued to be involved online during lockdowns too!
 This has been a gradual process to fully embed a full mastery approach across school and we are committed to maintaining the excellent progress we had made pre-lockdown and will continue to improve and refine our practice with each new project we will be involved with.

 A summary of our projects to date are: